mcewball13/webdev-assesment/README.md

 - `npm run build` - Creates a production build
 - `npm run start` - Runs the production server
 - `npm run lint` - Runs ESLint for code linting
-- `npm run test` - Runs the test suite

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact